-ARCH 280 | MODEL MAKING OF SPACE (3-0-3) Prerequisite: ARCH 202 | Upon demand
+ARCH 280 | MODEL MAKING OF SPACE (3-0-3)

 In this course, the students learn the fundamentals of professional model making and the tools needed to create a physical model for presentation.
 Students discuss model making vocabularies and techniques then employ the appropriate skills to produce a physical model from floor plans, elevations, and sections.
 Also students manage scaling, assemble elements, apply textures and colors, and then produce adequate materials for a specific architectural project.